 There are a lot of switch backs on this trail, and I swear with each one the view kept getting better and better.
 It was just so beautiful!

 My husband struggled on this one.
 It was tough, but I was so proud he pushed through!
 He is so awesome.

 Mammoth hot springs

-After lunch we made the short drive to Mammoth hot springs.
-It is so close, it was beautiful, but honestly we spent hardly any time there at all.
+After lunch, we made the short drive to Mammoth hot springs.
+It is so close, and it was beautiful, but honestly, we spent hardly any time there at all.

 Looking for bears

 After that, our families separated.
 We headed East of Albright looking for bears.
 A woman we had visited with said there were several bears in this area and I was really wanting to see some.
 It had been a lot of years since I had seen one and I was determined.

 The day was really cool.
 We had showers and storms on and off and the sky was so pretty.
 I loved this North area of Yellowstone so much, as it reminded me of my home state of Alaska.

 There were plenty of Bison in the area, and the drive was beautiful.

 We pulled over for photos plenty of times, really though, how can you resist?
 Plus, I am trying to learn a little more about landscape photography and for me, practice is a great teacher.